You can carry liquids in checked baggage, but you will have to do some research and take precautions.

 (Many travelers suggest using dirty laundry for this.)
 Place the wrapped bottle or container in the middle of your largest suitcase, surrounded by clothing and other soft items.

 A variation on this method involves using a hard-sided plastic or cardboard container to protect your liquid item.
 Use a small cardboard box or a sealed plastic container.
 Double-bag the liquid item as described above.
-Then, place it in the container and pad it with crumpled newspapers, plastic air pillows or crumpled plastic grocery bags.
-Pack the container in the center of your suitcase.
+Then, place it in the container and pad it with crushed newspapers, plastic air pillows or crumpled plastic grocery bags.
+Tape the box shut and pack it in the center of your suitcase.

 Go With the Pros

-You can buy styrofoam or bubble wrap "shippers," which are sealable padded bags such as the inflatable VinniBag or the Wine Mummy.
+You can buy styrofoam or bubble wrap "shippers," which are sealable padded bags.
+Brand names include the inflatable VinniBag or the Wine Mummy.
 Boxes made especially for transporting glass and liquid items are another option.
 Your local wine shop or pack-and-wrap store may carry shippers.
 Be aware that the bubble wrap bags will keep escaping liquid from staining your clothes, but may not prevent glass bottles from breaking.
-The box shipper will take up more room in your luggage and may not prevent liquid from escaping, but it minimizes the risk of breakage.
+The box shipper will take up more room in your luggage.
+While it may not prevent liquid from escaping, the box shipper minimizes the risk of breakage.